listicon

 This 12-day China Tibet Nepal tour encompasses 9 UNESCO sites from Beijing to Lhasa and Kathmandu, including the Mount Everest vista and Tibet Train experience in one comprehensive journey.

-Starting from Beijing, you'll explore the Forbidden City, Temple of Heaven, and the Great Wall, immersing yourself in the capital's historical and modern allure.
-Then, hop aboard a high-speed train to Xining, where you'll transfer to the renowned Qinghai-Tibet train, marveling at the breathtaking scenery along the Qinghai-Tibet Railway.
+Starting from Beijing, you'll explore the Forbidden City and the Great Wall, immersing yourself in the capital's historical and modern allure.
+Then, hop aboard a train to Xining, where you'll transfer to the renowned Qinghai-Tibet train, marveling at the breathtaking scenery along the Qinghai-Tibet Railway.

 Upon arrival in Lhasa, delve into the city's ancient wonders before venturing westward to Mount Everest, Girong Border, and finally, Kathmandu.
 Unforgettable highlights include visits to the Potala Palace, Yamdrok Lake, and other Tibetan treasures as you traverse the plateau overland.